evan108108/yii-base-install/README.md

 At a minimum, the webapp/assets/ and webapp/protected/runtime/ directories needs to be writable by your Web server process.

 * Create a new database and mysql user account, and configure with appropriate permissions:
-CREATE DATABASE test;
+CREATE DATABASE yii_base;
 CREATE USER 'admin'@'localhost' IDENTIFIED BY '';
+GRANT INSERT, SELECT, UPDATE, INDEX, DELETE, CREATE, DROP, ALTER, SHOW VIEW, CREATE VIEW ON yii_base.* TO 'admin'@'localhost';

+CREATE DATABASE yii_base_test;
-GRANT INSERT, SELECT, UPDATE, INDEX, DELETE, CREATE, DROP, ALTER, SHOW VIEW, CREATE VIEW ON test.* TO 'test_dbuser'@'localhost';
+GRANT INSERT, SELECT, UPDATE, INDEX, DELETE, CREATE, DROP, ALTER, SHOW VIEW, CREATE VIEW ON yii_base_test.* TO 'admin'@'localhost';

 * Update /webapp/protected/config/main.php with the newly created mysql database name and credentials